 The host connection to the board is a serial, asynchronous communication interface operating at 115200 baud, 8 data bits, an even parity bit and one stop bit.
-Both CMOS and RS232 (+/- 5 Volt level) voltage levels are available.
+CMOS voltage levels are available ($0 \dots 3.3V$).

 The protocol is block oriented.
 Each block also includes a checksum in the transmitted data.